Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Numerical Experiments

 Next, we investigate the computational complexity of these completion algorithms with the minimum number of nonzeros it took for the algorithms to converge.
-As $L \in \{8, \dots,14\}$, we set the number of observed entries to $|\Omega|=10rn$ for the low-rank matrix completion algorithm, $|\Omega|=6n\log n$ for the butterfly completion algorithms, and $|\Omega|=3rn$ for the QTT algorithm.
+As $L \in \{8, \dots,14\}$, we set the number of observed entries to $|\Omega|=10rn$ for the low-rank matrix completion algorithm, $|\Omega|=6n\log n$ for the butterfly completion algorithms, and $|\Omega|=16r^2\log n$ for the QTT algorithms.
 The rank estimates are set to the empirically smallest numbers such that the completion algorithms converge for a given $n$.
-More specifically, we set $r=43, 100, 253$ for the low-rank algorithm, $r=11$ for the butterfly algorithms and $r=30, 54, 96$ for the QTT algorithm.
-Note that for $n=65536$ ($L=14$), both low-rank matrix completion and QTT completion algorithms run out of memory.
+More specifically, we set $r=57, 134, 366$ for the low-rank algorithm, $r=11$ for the butterfly algorithms and $r=30, 54, 96$ for the QTT algorithm.
+Note that for $n=65536$ ($L=14$), both low-rank matrix completion and QTT completion algorithms run out of memory or are too expensive to finish.
 We plot the CPU time per iteration for each algorithm in \cref{fig:cc_Green}(a) and the number of observed entries $|\Omega|$ in \cref{fig:cc_Green}(b).
-Note that the time per iteration for ALS-based and ADAM-based butterfly algorithms almost overlap with each other.
-The butterfly algorithms emprically achieve the lowest total asymptotic complexity, $\mathcal O(n\log^3n)$, among all the completion algorithms.
+For the time per iteration, Butterfly-ADF is about $2\times$ slower than Butterfly-ADAM as it requires two gradient-like computation per iteration (See Line \ref{line:adf:gradient} and \ref{line:adf:reconstruct} of \cref{alg:butterfly-adf}).
+Surprisingly, we note that Butterfly-ALS and Butterfly-ADAM almost overlap with each other.
+This is likely due to the fact that the butterfly rank $r=11$ is a small constant independent of $n$.
+As a result, we conclude that ALS is the best algorithm among the three for butterfly completion of highly oscillatory matrices due to its fastest convergence (see \cref{fig:convergence_Green_L12} and \cref{fig:convergence_Green_L14}) and time per iteration.
+On the other hand, QTT-ADF is much faster than QTT-ALS due to relatively large QTT ranks.
+Therefore, we conclude that ADF is the best algorithm among the three for QTT completion for highly oscillatory matrices.
+Note that although QTT completion requires less $|\Omega|$ than butterfly completion (see \cref{fig:cc_Green}(b)), the time per iteration at $L=12$ is $3349$s for QTT-ADF but only $373$s for Butterfly-ALS.
+This time difference will be even larger for larger $L$.
+In terms of asymptotic behaviors, $|\Omega|$ scales as $\mathcal O(n\log n)$ for both butterfly ($r$ stays as a small constant) and QTT completion ($r=\mathcal{O}(n^{0.5})$) algorithms, and super-linearly for low-rank completion.
+As a result, the butterfly completion algorithms empirically achieve the lowest total asymptotic computational complexity, $\mathcal O(n\log^3n)$, among all the completion algorithms.